The Sun

 The aim of the Sun card was simply to create the warmest card in the Major Arcana.

-The imagery of Helios was also designed to complement the design of Helios’s sister Selene (the Moon card).
+The imagery of Helios was specifically designed to complement the design of his sister, Selene (the Moon card).

 Final Words

-The Sun card represents a new period of success and personal and relationship growth.
-This will go well so long as you balance material gains with spiritual gains.
-Don’t get greedy and make sure success fuels true growth and not ego.
+The Sun represents a new period of success, alongside personal and relational growth.
+This phase will go well, provided you balance material gains with spiritual insight.
+Do not become greedy; ensure that success fuels true growth and not just the ego.